Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Polkadot_Decisions_slides.md

 The Polkadot protocol specification defines a clear separation between the blockchain client and runtime (state transition function).

-This is primarily useful to implement the Parachains protocol, but also allows for chains to “forklessly” upgrade their chain.
+This is primarily useful to implement the Parachains protocol, but also allows for chains to “forklessly” upgrade their code.

 This gives the Polkadot Relay Chain and all connected parachains an evolutionary advantage over others in the blockchain space.